 1. Understand the structure and function of the nervous and muscular system

 2. Identify central and peripheral adaptations after exercise intervention (training session, long-term adaptations, warm-up, etc)

-3. Be aware of the specificities of different ages (childhood, elderly)
+3. Understand of the specificities of different ages (childhood, elderly)

-4. Know the methods used to assess the function of the neuromuscular system
+4. Use the methods to assess the function of the neuromuscular system

-5. To design appropriate protocols and to apply these methods, for example recording, process and presents electromyographic data
+5. Design appropriate protocols and to apply these methods, for example recording, process and presents electromyographic data

 6. Present methods and research findings in poster-teaser 2 minute form

 Course Content (Syllabus)